5starkarma/document-scanner/README.md

 ---

-OpenCV implementationof document alignment using contour detection, contour approximation, homography and perspective transformations
+OpenCV implementation of document alignment using contour detection, contour approximation, homography and perspective transformations.

 ---